Spark New Zealand Mobile: New features

 With the launch of the XT network, a number of new services were available to subscribers, including Prepaid roaming, video calls, Mobile TV, and high-speed internet access.

 Launch

-On 27 April 2009, Telecom announced that the new XT Mobile network would launch on 13 May 2009 at 6:30pm.

-However, a Vodafone New Zealand and Telecom dispute about network interference pushed the date to 29 May.

 In May 2009, Vodafone sued Telecom, accusing it of interfering with their network, using the same frequency bands as their existing 3G network.
 However, Telecom had said it is working with Vodafone to resolve the issues and was surprised by that company's decision to pursue legal action.
 A decision was made between the two companies to increase the filtering of the network, with neither company stating who was footing the bill.